Blazemeter/helm-crane/README.md

 ## [10.0] Changelog:

-- 1.4.2 - Support for custom annotations for crane as well as child resources.
+- 1.4.2 - Support for custom annotations with Crane and child resources.
 - 1.4.1 - Added default values for secret wildcard credential for test-hook.
 Fixed minor condition handling for istio-based test-hook role configuration.
 No changes to main chart functionality.
 - 1.4.0 - Added support for Pod Disruption Budgets (PDB) and SecretProviderClass integration.
 Introduced ExternalSecrets Operator support.
 Addition of testHook for faster/accurate validation of installation.
 Simplified the image override usage.
 Incorporation of ingress setup & usage in one single config.
 Other minor bug fixes and template enhancements.
 Extended documentations on chart usage.
 - 1.3.1 - Readiness and Liveness probes are now added.